Codingboy/HGFramework/README/enable_copyrightcontent.md

 **YOU MAY ONLY DO THIS WITH PERMISSION AND YOU MUST NOT SHARE IT TO PUBLIC!**
 To enable the restricted copyrightcontent go into the HGF\media folder.
 Unpack copyrightcontent.zip.
-Now you shall have some .ogg files in the HGF\media folder.
+Now you shall have some .ogg files in the CODI\hgf\media folder.
-Open HGF\hg_variables.sqf and set the value of hg_license_sounds to true.
+Open CODI\hgf\variables.sqf and set the value of hg_license_sounds to true.